A house with a pool is a luxury we cannot rave enough about!

 Step 1: Inspection

 The first step in pool construction is to decide where you want to locate the pool.
 Often, people choose a flat terrain to minimise excavation costs.
-Once you select the location, the builder carries out a proper inspection of this site.
+Once you select the location, the builder carries out a proper site inspection.
 They do this to get an insight into the landscape, area requirements and limitations.

 Besides, they also inspect the plumbing, electrical and structural requirements, as per the guidelines set by the Government.
-After the inspection, the builder asks you a few questions regarding your budget, design requirements and reason for construction.
+After the inspection, the builder asks you a few questions regarding your budget, design requirements, and construction reasons.

 We’d suggest you opt for a design that blends with your house and is minimalist for easy maintenance.